 - Focused on publishing digital magazines — not ideal for organizations with diverse content needs.

-- Publications don’t always work well on mobile devices, according to users.
+- Publications don’t always work well on mobile devices, according to user reviews.

 Flipbooks